This statement refers to our financial year ending 31 December 2019.

 - Develop learning strategy allowing us to consider new information and evolve

 We review all our service providers/suppliers annually to identify those with the highest potential risk of modern slavery.
-This is based on evolving risk in the sector of supply and location, their contract type, the level of skill involved by the service provider.
+This is based on evolving risk in the sector of supply and their location, their contract type, the level of skill involved by the service provider.
 We also review annually any professional services consultancy company who supply MT.

 Effectiveness of Approaches

 We recognise the importance of maintaining constant vigilance to identify and address any issues associated with slavery and human trafficking in our business and throughout our supply chains.
 We are committed to continuing to enhance our capacity to identify, prevent and mitigate any actual or potential risks in these areas.
+Whilst also ensuring key performance indicators are measured and adhered to alongside effective training.

 We believe we need to act responsibly and ethically when dealing with our suppliers and are committed to upholding the principles and objectives of the Modern Slavery and Trafficking Act.